MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/h-platform-automation-and-devops.md

 - For some legacy applications, the associated application team may not have engineering resources required to align with a DevOps strategy.

-***Design Recommendations***
+***Design recommendations***

-- Establish a cross-cutting central DevOps “Platform Team” to build, manage and maintain the CAF enterprise-scale landing zone architecture.
+- Establish a cross-cutting central DevOps “Platform Team” to build, manage, and maintain the CAF enterprise-scale landing zone architecture.

 - The list below presents a recommended set of DevOps roles for the central “Platform Team”.

-- **PlatformOps** (Platform Operations) to
+- **Platform operations** (PlatformOps) to

     - Subscription provisioning and delegation of required network, IAM, and policies.